Jonathan-Eyler-Werve/floodgate/README.md

 # Floodgate

-[Trigger warning: we're discussing abuse and harassment.]
+Content: we'll be discussing abuse and harassment.

 ## Summary